ELO Network agenda for 2020

-Innovations include Artificial Intelligence (AI), which is covered in a separate 2020 White Paper accompanying the 2020 Communication.
+Innovations include Artificial Intelligence (AI), which was covered in a separate 2020 White Paper accompanying the 2020 Communication.

 Figure 2: Managing all healthcare data in a joint health data space

-Four outcomes are expected from this work programme:
+Three outcomes emerged from the 2020 work programme:

 1. Networking of eHealth competence centres, other EHTEL members and partners: Debating lessons learned and insights around the European data strategy and its implementation in the healthcare sector.

-3. Fact sheets: a summary of key messages, discussion and conclusions for each webinar, also published on EHTEL’s website.
+3. Fact sheets: a summary of key messages, discussion and conclusions for each webinar.